 If you’re doing all the legwork, apartment-hunting apps can be a huge help in a new city.

 Take Lovely, for instance.
-This app (now available for Android as well as iPhone) not only alerts you when new places hit the market, but it also lets you specify your rental price, how many bedrooms you need, your desired neighborhood(s), and even allows you to apply online.
-Other options like Trulia and HotPads™ work similarly, giving you a more customized experience than you’d get with Craigslist alone.
+This app not only alerts you when new places hit the market, but it also lets you specify your rental price, how many bedrooms you need, your desired neighborhood(s), and even allows you to apply online.
+Other options like Trulia and HotPads™ work similarly, giving you a more customized experience.
 Even though I used an apartment-finding service, I still relied on apps to narrow my neighborhood choices.

 Apps can help with other parts of your search too.
 While looking for your soon-to-be home, VRBO® can help you find a rental property to use instead of a pricey hotel, and tools like Uber or Lyft can often get you around the city cheaper (or at least friendlier) than a cab.

-3. Don’t get WAY too excited over a shockingly affordable, amazing listing
+3. Don’t get too excited over a listing

 It’s huge, in an excellent neighborhood, and way cheaper than all the others on the block?!
 Perfect!
 Well, until you learn that you have to wire $3,000 to Nigeria and they’ll send you the keys from there.
 Yep, it’s a scam — and, the way I look at it, simply a rite of passage.
 I apparently enjoyed it so much, I did it 3 more times.
 (Excuse me while I dropkick my keyboard.)